Paralegal Jobs

 How do you become a paralegal?

-Unlike other law roles you won’t need a degree to become a paralegal, although it is essential you have a good knowledge of the legal sector and processes.
-Work experience in the sector will be valuable when applying for a paralegal role, such as pro bono work and open days.
+Unlike other law roles you won’t need a law degree to become a paralegal, it is essential you have a good knowledge of the legal sector and the processes that are involved.
+Work experience in the sector will be valuable when applying for a paralegal role, such as taking on pro bono work and open days.

 *Please note that all salaries are based on Glassdoor 2021 figures.